-Infants (Birth - 11 months) Young Toddlers (9 - 18 months) Older Toddlers (16 - 36 months) Three Year Olds (36 - 48 months) Four Year Olds (48 - 60 months) Notice other infants and children.
+Standard 2: Children engage in Standard 2: Children engage in and maintain positive relationships and interactions with other children.
+Infants Young Toddlers Older Toddlers Three Year Olds Four Year Olds (Birth - 11 months) (9 - 18 months) (16 - 36 months) (36 - 48 months) (48 - 60 months) Notice other infants and children.
 Touch, smile, or babble to other infants and children.
-Interact briefly with other children using gesturing (e.g., offer a toy by holding it out).
-Play alongside other children for short periods of time with adult support (parallel play).
+Interact briefly with other children using gestures.
+Play alongside other children (parallel play) for short periods of time with adult support.
 Interact or play cooperatively with other children.
 Interact or play cooperatively with a small group of children for a sustained period of time.
 Take turns when playing with other children with adult guidance and support.
 Demonstrate prosocial behaviors (e.g., taking turns, sharing) when playing with other children with some prompting from adults.
 Demonstrate prosocial behavior (e.g., taking turns, sharing) when playing with other children with few reminders.
 Interact more frequently with a familiar child.
 Demonstrate preference to play with one or more specific children.
 Demonstrate preference to routinely play with one or more specific children.
 Initiate an activity or join other children in an activity that is already in progress.
 Initiate, join in, and sustain positive interactions with a small group of children.
-Recognize differences among people (e.g., gender; culture; ethnicity; language; diverse abilities).
-Recognize and express differences among people using positive terms or actions (gender; culture; ethnicity; language; diverse abilities).

-onflict (e.g., cry; turn away).
+Demonstrate awareness of conflict (e.g., cry; turn away).
 Seek assistance from adults to resolve conflicts with other children.
-Suggest solutions to conflicts with adult assistance and support.
-Suggest solutions to resolve conflicts with other children with limited support from adults.
+Suggest solutions to conflicts with adult guidance and support.
+Suggest solutions to resolve conflicts with other children with limited adult support.